IQSS/dataverse.org/docs/best_practices/source/harvard-policies/harvard-terms-of-use.rst

 **User Uploads** – *Any uploaded, submitted, disclosed, distributed, or otherwise posted content by a User, including but not limited to new dataverses, new datasets, Metadata information, custom data usage license agreements, descriptive information for dataset download pages, user guides, and other contributions either originating from the User or originating from a third-party author who gave permission to the User to disseminate on the Harvard Dataverse application.*

-GENERAL RULES OF CONDUCT
+General Rules Of Conduct
 -----------------------------------------

 In using the Service, you represent that:

- #. you have read and understood the Site’s Community Guidelines (link);
+ #. you have read and understood the Site’s Community Norms (http://best-practices.dataverse.org/harvard-policies/community-norms.html);
- #. you have read and understood the Site’s Privacy Policy (link); and
+ #. you have read and understood the Site’s Privacy Policy (http://best-practices.dataverse.org/harvard-policies/harvard-privacy-policy.html); and
- #. you have read and understood the Site’s Data Use Policy (link).
+ #. you have read and understood, where applicable, the Site’s Data Use Policy (http://best-practices.dataverse.org/harvard-policies/sample-dua.html).

 You shall abide by all applicable local, state, national and international laws and regulations in your Use of the Service, and your Use of Service shall not: